 - White Balance

 Within expert control, the dynamic, Color Gamut, and Color Enhancer will need to be turned off (Gamma can be turned down to 2.2).
 In white balance, mode red needs to be on 25 and green + blue on number 10.
 Color temperature selection has to be turned to warm 1.
 As for the rest, the method is 2 points, the pattern is selected at outer and points are high.

 Noise reduction and MPEG Noise reduction will need to be on “auto”.
 Black level is on high.
 Real cinemas mode is on high and TruMotion is on smooth.
-I know this seems like a lot but you will want to trust me, your problem will be solved!
+We know this seems like a lot ,but you will want to go for it.
+Your problem will be solved!

 White Balance is used to describe how warm or cool the picture on your TV will be.
 This is important because it is too warm it might appear brighter and it is vice versa for a cool screen.
 If it is too cool then it can appear darker.

 Color Gamut refers to the wide range of colors on the color spectrum.
 This is important because you do not want colors that are dark to be so dark that it disappears in the background.
 The same goes for the white.
 You do not want your light colors to blend in with light backgrounds to the point of disappearing.